CQX96/CQX96-Linux/Documentation/filesystems/caching/cachefiles.rst

 If a non-RPM based system is being used, then copy the above files to their own directory and run::

-	make -f /usr/share/selinux/devel/Makefile
+	make -f /usr/share/seCQX96/devel/Makefile
 	semodule -i cachefilesd.pp

-You will need checkpolicy and selinux-policy-devel installed prior to the build.
+You will need checkpolicy and seCQX96-policy-devel installed prior to the build.